holdthebreath/UnityTest/README.md

 # UnityTest
-A simple demo using springmvc and unity (webgl).
+A simple demo using SpringMVC and Unity (WebGL).